eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 In this version of the ARF,

-- corrections and clarifications were made regarding the optional issuance and use of registration certificates, and the optional use of information registered by a Registrar.
-- all references to the possible use of a WUA on the presentation interface between Wallet Units and Relying Parties were removed.
-- made some changes regarding User authentication by the Wallet Unit, see [Section 6.5.3.3](#6533-wallet-provider-requests-user-to-set-up-at-least-one-user-authentication-mechanism) and [Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management).
+- The [Discussion Paper for Topics L and M](./discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md) was integrated into [Section 6.6.3.13](#66313-wallet-unit-enables-the-user-to-report-suspicious-requests-by-a-relying-party-and-to-request-a-relying-party-to-erase-personal-data) of the ARF main document and into [Topic 48](./annexes/annex-2/annex-2-high-level-requirements.md#a2348-topic-48---blueprint-for-requesting-data-deletion-to-relying-parties).
+- The [Discussion Paper for Topic N](./discussion-topics/n-export-and-data-portability.md) was integrated into [Topic 19](./annexes/annex-2/annex-2-high-level-requirements.md#a2319-topic-19---user-navigation-requirements-dashboard-logs-for-transparency).
+- The [Discussion Paper for Topic I](./discussion-topics/i-natural-person-representing-another-natural-person.md) was integrated into a new [Section 2.6.5](#265-natural-person-representing-another-natural-person) and into [Topic 29](./annexes/annex-2/annex-2-high-level-requirements.md#a2329-topic-29---delegation-paradigm).
+- The [Discussion Paper for Topic W](./discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md) was integrated into [Sections 2.6.4](#264-strong-user-authentication-for-electronic-payments), [5.6.2](#562-sending-authenticating-and-returning-transactional-data-using-isoiec-18013-5-and-openid4vp), [6.6.3.8](#6638-relying-party-instance-verifies-device-binding), and into [Topic 20](./annexes/annex-2/annex-2-high-level-requirements.md#a2320-topic-20---strong-user-authentication-for-electronic-payments).
+- The [Discussion Paper for Topic J](./discussion-topics/j-wallet-to-wallet-interactions.md) was integrated into [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit), and into [Topic 30](./annexes/annex-2/annex-2-high-level-requirements.md#a2330-topic-30---interaction-between-wallet-units).
-- solved several smaller issues raised via Confluence or GitHub.
+- Several smaller issues raised via Confluence or GitHub were solved.
-- updated CDDL syntax in [section 3.1.5](./annexes/annex-3/annex-3.01-pid-rulebook.md#315-attribute-place_of_birth) of the PID rulebook.

 Apart from these changes, a limited number of editorial mistakes were corrected.